 Turin is a city and major business and cultural centre in northern Italy, capital of the Piedmont region.
 Turin has a rich culture and history, and is known for its numerous art galleries, restaurants, churches, palaces, opera houses, piazzas, parks, gardens, theatres, libraries, museums and other venues.
 Turin is a major industrial centre and is also well known for its aerospace industry.
 Italy is in Southern Europe, a peninsula extending into the central Mediterranean Sea, northeast of Tunisia.
 The climate is predominantly mediterranean, but Alpine in the far north and hot and dry in the south.
 The official language is Italian.
 Accents and dialects may differ from one region to another.
 Foreign languages (especially English) are now widely spoken, particularly in tourist areas and in cities, using a few phrases of Italian will be appreciated.
 English is frequently used as a common language at international conferences and in business meetings.
 The Alto Adige area of northern Italy has a bilingual Italian-German-speaking population.
 The Valle d'Aosta (north-western Italy) is bilingual Italian-French.
 Friuli-Venezia Giulia is a Slovenian-speaking area.
 The Albanian language is widely spoken in the town of Piana degli Albanesi in Sicily.
 The main religion is Christianity.
 The economy of Italy is the seventh-largest economy in the world and the fourth-largest in Europe, according to the International Monetary Fund.
 Italy belongs to the Group of Eight (G8) industrialized nations; it is a member of the European Union and OECD.
 The country is divided into a developed industrial north dominated by large private companies and an agricultural, state-assisted south.
 In Italy personal titles are important.
 The most common forms of greeting are Signore (Mr), Signorina (Miss) or Signora (Mrs).
 Expatriate business dress is usually formal, fashionable and well-cut.
 The security risk for expatriates in Italy is low, but medium in Naples.
 Risks include petty crime (targets include expatriates), terrorism, and risks associated with protest action.
 The currency of Italy is the Euro (EUR).
 Banking is on a par with that of the rest of Western Europe and North America.
 Medical facilities in Italy are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Turin is 911,000 (2018 est.), while the inflation rate is 0.9% for Italy as at March 2018.
+The population of Turin is 2.2 Million (Metro) (2019 est.), while the inflation rate (CPI) is 0.4% for Italy as at July 2019.
+Xpatulator Hypothetical Tax for Italy is based on the current personal income tax rates which are progressive up to 43%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Turin, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Turin as at 1 April 2018 is average in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: Low 4) Education: Low 5) Furniture & Appliances: Very Low 6) Groceries: High 7) Healthcare: Average 8) Household Accommodation: Low 9) Miscellaneous: Average 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: High 13) Transport: High Turin is for example 30.4% more expensive than Houston TX for groceries, 2.8% more expensive for household costs than Kuala Lumpur, and 37.2% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Turin, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Turin as at 1 July 2019 is average in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: High 4) Education: Low 5) Furniture & Appliances: Very Low 6) Groceries: Average 7) Healthcare: Average 8) Household Accommodation: Very Low 9) Miscellaneous: Average 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Average 13) Transport: Very High Turin is for example 12.6% more expensive than Houston TX for groceries, -16.2% cheaper for household costs than Kuala Lumpur, and 70% more expensive for transport costs than Dubai.
 The hardship premium for Turin for an expat from Perth, is for example 0%, i.e. host location (Turin) premium of 10% minus home (Perth) location premium of 10%.
 Turin is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Turin?
 Register subscribe to your home location and Turin and run your personalised reports.